Forney, Texas

 Forney is a city in Kaufman County, Texas, United States, and has been named by the Texas Legislature as the "Antique Capital of Texas".
-It is part of the Dallas–Fort Worth metroplex.
+It is part of the Greater Dallas metro area.
 The population was 23,455 at the 2020 census.

 Geography

 Forney is located in northwestern Kaufman County.
 U.S. Route 80 passes through the city as a four-lane limited-access highway, leading west 20 mi to the center of Dallas and east 11 mi to Terrell.

 According to the United States Census Bureau, the city has a total area of 15.826 sqmi, of which, 15.804 sqmi is land and 0.022 sqmi is water.

 Forney is approximately 4 mi southeast of Lake Ray Hubbard, which was formerly known as Forney Lake.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Forney has a humid subtropical climate, Cfa on climate maps.

 On April 3, 2012, an EF-3 tornado struck the city as part of the tornado outbreak of that date.
 Several homes were completely destroyed, and many others were severely damaged in the Diamond Creek subdivision.
 The tornado caused significant roof damage to Crosby Elementary School in Forney.
 A car in the parking lot of the school was tossed about 300 yards and found in a field.
 Less severe damage was reported in downtown Forney and to a dry cleaning business.
 Despite the severe damage, no deaths occurred, but seven people sustained injuries from the tornado.
 No deaths were reported from either the Forney tornado or any other tornado that day.